AppImage/appimagetool/README.md

   --sign-args                 Extra arguments to use when signing with gpg[2]
 ```

+### Environment variables

+Some of the parameters above can alternatively be specified as environment variables.
+Also, some additional environment variables are available, too.

+- `ARCH`: Needs to be set whenever appimagetool cannot automatically determine the architecture of the binaries inside the AppDir to choose a suitable runtime (e.g., when binaries for multiple architectures or just shell scripts are contained in there).
+- `APPIMAGETOOL_FORCE_SIGN`: By default, if signing fails, appimagetool just logs a warning but will not abort immediately.
+If this environment variable is set, appimagetool exits with a non-zero return code.
+- `APPIMAGETOOL_SIGN_PASSPHRASE`: If the `--sign-key` is encrypted and requires a passphrase to be used for signing (and, for some reason, GnuPG cannot be used interactively, e.g., in a CI environment), this environment variable can be used to safely pass the key.
+- `GITHUB_TOKEN`: If set to any value, appimagetool will try to guess some update information to the current repository's release page.
+Note that this guessing is opinionated and requires the releases to be set up in a specific way.
+If it is *not* set up, AppImageUpdate will try to update but always fail.
+- `CI_COMMIT_REF_NAME`: If this (and a few other) environment variables are set by GitLab CI, update information will be guessed in a way similar to the GitHub actions code.
+Again, this approach is opinionated and assumes a matching setup.
+- `VERSION`: This value will be inserted by appimagetool into the root desktop file and (if the destination parameter is not provided by the user) in the output filename.

 ## Building

 To build for various architectures on a local machine (or on GitHub Codespaces) using Docker: